 The Norman Police Department celebrated its centennial anniversary in 2019.
 In its more than 100 years of existence, the men and women who have worn the uniform and worked within its ranks have left lasting impacts through continued innovation.
 In 2021, we are celebrating the many contributions of the department's innovators.
-Each month, we will celebrate our own trailblazers and innovators.
+Throughout the year, we will celebrate our own trailblazers and innovators.

 Innovators of NPD

 Chief Don Holyfield | Years of Service 1963-1986

 Chief Don P. Holyfield, the 13th Chief of Police for the Norman Police Department, began his career as a police officer in 1963 walking a beat.
 In 1967, he was promoted to Sergeant and appointed to oversee personnel and training.
 It is in this position that Chief Holyfield began to leave his mark developing a recruitment and selection program for civilian and commissioned personnel, as well as the department's first Police Academy.
 He was promoted to Chief of Police at the age of 33 in 1975 and served in the position until his retirement in 1986.